-The single target condition was analyzed separately because it represents an arguably distinct challenge to participants, and the outcome variables are different (lacking a PNT measure).
+The single target condition of the VWM task was analyzed separately as it represents a distinct challenge to participants, and the outcome variables are different (lacking a PNT measure) when compared with the two and three target conditions.
+Unlike those conditions, a the single target does not require the participant to encode spatial location, or any binding of colour and spatial location.
+It is purely a measure of the person's ability to precisely encode and recall a colour.

-[Response Precision] In order to determine if one or more of the groups differed in their ability to accurately report the colour with the mouse, response precision for the single target condition was compared between the groups.
-As can be observed in figure tk, there were no significant differences between the group means (tk anova).
-Removing two extreme outliers from the two older groups may result in a significant effect of age depending on the approach, but makes these two groups even more homogeneous and fails to provide any indication of an effect of neglect on response precision.
+[Response Precision] Response precision for the single target condition was compared between the three groups using a mixed design ANOVA (or whatever you did – I think for the precision data point the full omnibus ANOVA might be asked for – so group as between and level of WM task (1, 2, 3 targs) as within).
+There were no significant differences between the group means, despite an apparent advantage for the young controls (tk anova).
+Removing one or both extreme outliers from the two older groups may result in a significant effect of age, but would make the two older groups even more homogeneous, which would not support the notion that neglect reduces precision on this task .
 It's also worth noting that the least-precise patient responded more accurately on average than least-precise members of the two control groups.

-[pTarget] Because the single target condition has no non-targets, PT=1−PG, so any effect on one is, by definition, equally applicable to the other.
+[pTarget] Because the single target condition has no non-targets, and therefore no PNT (i.e., PT=1−PG), there is effectively only one dependent variable and the choice of which to probability to use is arbitrary.
 For convenience, PG is used here as the dependant variable.
 As can be seen in figure tk, the two healthy groups perform nearly perfectly by this metric.
-The group means differ (F2=38, p<0.001).
-Tukey HSD tests were performed to compare the means, and while the two healthy groups are not shown to be different (Mdiff=0.02, p=0.56), both young adults and older controls were significantly less likely to be guessing than the patients (Mdiff=0.17, p<0.001, and Mdiff=0.19, p<0.001, respectively).
+A one-way ANOVA containing all three group means was significant (F2=38, p<0.001).
+Tukey HSD tests were performed to compare the means, and the two healthy groups, who appear to have been performing at ceiling, are not shown to be different (Mdiff=0.02, p=0.56).
+However, both young adults and older control groups were significantly different from than the patients (Mdiff=0.17, p<0.001, and Mdiff=0.19, p<0.001, respectively).

 Two and Three Target Conditions

-[Approach] In the multi-target conditions, three outcome probability estimates were produced, however as with above, they add to one, so represent only two unique values.
-Here, the two types of failures were chosen for the analysis (PG, and PNT).
+[Approach] In the multi-target conditions, three outcome probability estimates were produced.
+As was the case for the one target condition, these probability estimates sum to one, and as such represent only two unique values.
+Here, the two types of failures chosen for the analysis were the PG, defined as…. and the probability of indicating a non-target (PNT), defined as ...
 The two dependant variables were analyzed separately, rather than in a multivariate analysis, as the characteristics of the data violate many of the assumptions of standard multivariate tests and the limited sample size would render any result tenuous at best.
-This limits the ability to compare the two outcomes, but provides clearer answers to the distinct questions the two measures address.
+This limits the ability to compare the two outcomes, but provides clearer answers to the distinct questions each measure addresses.

-[Guessing 1] First, guessing, or complete failure to recall colours was analyzed.
+[Guessing 1] First, guessing, or indicating a colour that was not represented in any of the target distributions (see Figure a).
 The restricted range of probability scores, and high frequency of near-zero outcomes produced a highly skewed and non-normal distribution that even with data transformations, was not sufficiently normal for parametric analysis to be appropriate.
-The means of the three groups and two target conditions can be seen in figure tk, however, in order to take a cautious approach to the analysis, a hierarchical non-parametric analysis of variance was not used.
-Instead, the two target conditions were collapsed to produce means for more generic "multi-target" performance.
+The means of the three groups and two target conditions can be seen in figure tk.
+As an attempt to analyse the data, the two target conditions were collapsed to produce means for a more generic "multi-target" performance metric.